tigerabrodi/qooper-react-exercise/README.md

 # Notes

-## Potential improvements
+## Future improvements

-- To improve the creation of a new task, I would add a submit button to the form to improve the user experience.
+- Add a submit button to the task creation form to improve the user experience.
 We could e.g show the button as disabled if the input is empty.

-- Some more space between the input and error message would look nicer, but I stuck to the Figma design for now.
+- Some more space between the input and error message would look nicer.
+Error message could have a bigger font as well.

 - For Accessibility purposes, placeholders should be avoided as labels:

-  - Screen readers all may not voice the placeholders.
+  - All Screen readers may not voice the placeholder content.
   - Visibility: placeholders disappear when user types, so user may forget what the input is for.
   - Low contrast: placeholders typically have low contrast, so it may be hard to read for some users.

+- Implement CI to run tests and linting on every push.

+- Implement an E2E test to get more confidence, especially considering E2E uses a real browser simulating a real user.

 ## Improvements made

 - To give the user some feedback when creating/editing/deleting a task, I added a disabled state during submission states.

 - Since I'm using TypeScript, I didn't add JSDoc, but I added TSDoc comments to the components' props.
-This provides a nice developer experience when entering props of the component.
+This provides a nice developer experience when entering props of a component.

 - To improve the creation experience, I focus on the input once the user is done creating a task.
 This way, the user can continue creating tasks without having to click on the input again.